itspriddle/josh.fail/_posts/2010-09-01-hosting-private-gems.markdown

 The script in `bin/update_gems` is called by the `post-receive` hook you setup.
 Each time you push to production, this script will run and then update the meta files needed (check `/home/gems/public/YAML` on your remote box for an example).
 You should see the output when you push.
+Note the `Allow` directive in the Apache configuration: you need to add IPs that can access your gem host.